 Box 6.
 Report on Schedule C (Form 1040).

 Box 8.
 Shows substitute payments in lieu of dividends or tax-exempt interest received by your broker on your behalf as a result of a loan of your securities.
-Report on the "Other Income" line of Form 1040 (or Form 1040NR).
+Report on the "Other Income" line of Schedule 1 (Form 1040).

-Box 14.
-Shows the gross proceeds paid to an attorney in connection with legal services.
+Box 10.
+Shows gross proceeds paid to an attorney in connection with legal services.
 Report only the taxable part as income on your return.

-Box 15a.
-May show current year deferrals as a nonemployee under a nonqualified deferred compensation (NQDC) plan that is subject to the requirements of section 409A.
-Any earnings on current and prior year deferrals are also reported.
+Box 12.
+May show current year deferrals as a non-employee under a non-qualified deferred compensation (NQDC) plan that is subject to the requirements of section 409A plus any earnings on current and prior year deferrals.

-Box 15b.
-Shows income as a nonemployee under a NQDC plan that does not meet the requirements of section 409A.
-This amount is also included in box 7 as nonemployee compensation.
-Any amount included in box 15a that is currently taxable is also included in this box.
-This income is also subject to a substantial additional tax to be reported on Form 1040 (or Form 1040NR).
-See "Total Tax" in the Form 1040 (or Form 1040NR) instructions.
+Box 15.
+Shows income as a non-employee under an NQDC plan that does not meet the requirements of section 409A.
+Any amount included in box 12 that is currently taxable is also included in this box.
+Report this amount as income on your tax return.
+This income is also subject to a substantial additional tax to be reported on Form 1040, 1040-SR, or 1040-NR.
+See the instructions for your tax return.

 Boxes 16-18.
 Shows state or local income tax withheld from the payments.